 Lady Eglantine went on a victory tour after setting that new record.
 Her most famous stop was the Empire Association Poultry Show in New York City, held at the Grand Central Palace exhibition hall.
 In advance of this December 1915 show, Christian brought Lady Eglantine to Philadelphia and made a big deal of putting her up in a suite at the Hotel Walton.
 The next morning, Lady Eglantine was escorted from the hotel to the train station by a cadre of motorcycle police.
 Spectators lined the streets.
 When Lady Eglantine passed by, the men in that crowd removed their hats in a show of respect for her fertility prowess.
 As she entered the train station, an orchestra performed from the balcony.

 Lady Eglantine traveled to New York with an entourage that included no fewer than 21 men, including several security guards and a private chef.
 The journey from Penn Station there to Lady Eglantine’s accommodations at the Hotel Imperial involved a special coop awash in pink roses, a fancy car owned by a vaudeville actress, and a sightseeing bus for her entourage.
-In its reporting on this VIP visitor, the New York Times described the events as
+In its reporting on this VIP visitor, the New York Times described the events as “more factitious fuss than is customarily accorded the prima donna of a royal opera company.”

 Lady Eglantine died on Aug.
 6, 1916.
 Christian took her body to a Philadelphia taxidermist and then gave her a resting place on his library table, which is where she stayed until he died in 1926.
 Somewhere in the years since then, she found her way to the Greensboro Historical Society, where you are welcome to stop by and pay your respects.